-The practice has two dentists, a dental therapist/ hygienist, two qualified dental nurses a practice manager and three part time receptionists.
-The principal dentist is the registered manager.
+The practice has two dentists and a locum dentist, who covers for one of the dentists when they are not in the practice, two qualified dental nurses and a trainee dental nurse; a practice manager and two part time receptionists.
+There is no registered manager at the practice.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

-The practice is open Monday to Friday from 9.00am until 1.00pm and 2.00pm until 5.30pm.
+The practice is open Monday to Thursday from 8.45am until 1.00pm and 2.00pm until 5.00pm; Friday 08.45am -1.00pm only.
+The practice is closed at weekends.

-We reviewed 28 CQC comment cards that had been left for patients to complete, prior to our visit, about the services provided.
-In addition we spoke with four patients on the day of our inspection.
+We reviewed 14 CQC comment cards that had been left for patients to complete, prior to our visit, about the services provided.
+In addition we spoke with nine patients on the day of our inspection.
 Feedback from patients was positive about the care they received from the practice.
 They commented staff put them at ease, listened to their concerns and they had confidence in the dental services provided.
-They told us the practice had improved both in the environment and in the dental care provided since April 2015.